clarkep/cpick/README.md

 Usage
 -----
-The central square shows a 2d slice of the RGB color space, and the slider moves the slice of the third dimension.
+The central square shows a 2d slice of the RGB color space, and the slider moves the slice in the third dimension.

 Click on the bottom left square to change which dimension the slider controls, and click anywhere on the central square to select a color.